Collecting from Microsoft Windows using WEC/WEF¶

 Right-click and choose "New Host (A or AAAA)…"

-Add a record with name lmio-collector
+Add a record with a name of your collector and IP address (in this example lmio-collector and 10.0.2.101).

 Hit Add Host button to finish.